Emeritus Professor of German

 I was born in Germany and grew up in Yorkshire.
 I joined the University of Sheffield in 2000 and was Head of Department in Germanic Studies from then until 2007.
 Previously, I had taught at Trinity College, Dublin, and the University of Birmingham.
 I hold a B.A. and M.A. from Cambridge, where I studied Modern Languages (German, French and Dutch) as an undergraduate, and a Ph.D. in 19th Century German Literature from the University of Birmingham.
 I also studied at the Universities of Freiburg and Amsterdam.

-I offer PhD supervision and MA teaching in 19th-century German, especially late Romanticism, Vormärz/Biedermeier and early realism - with a particular focus on connections between literary texts and social and political history.
-Please contact me directly if you are interested in taking a research degree in these areas.
-I also teach on and am the Sheffield coordinator for the European Union-sponsored MUNDUS MA programme Crossways in Cultural Narratives - a role now fulfilled by my colleagues Dr Sophie Watt and Dr David McCallam.
+I offered and still contribute to PhD supervision and MA teaching in 19th-century German, especially late Romanticism, Vormärz/Biedermeier and early realism - with a particular focus on connections between literary texts and social and political history.
+I also taught on and was the principal Sheffield coordinator for the European Union-sponsored MUNDUS MA programme Crossways in Cultural Narratives - a role now fulfilled by my colleagues Dr Sophie Watt and Dr David McCallam.

-I teach undergraduate courses in 19th and 20th century German literature and culture, including currently Literatur und Gesellschaft im Deutschland des 19.
+I taught undergraduate courses in 19th and 20th century German literature and culture, including latterly Literatur und Gesellschaft im Deutschland des 19.
 Jahrhunderts, 20th-Century German Fiction and Drama, German Culture and Ideas from the Enlightenment to the Present Day, German Writing of the 1960s and 1970s.
-I teach German language at various levels.
-And I contribute to the Department's courses in Dutch literature and language.
+I taught German language at various levels.
+And I contributed to the Department's courses in Dutch literature and language.

-I undertake largely author- and text-focused research on many aspects of the German 19th century.
+I continue to pursue largely author- and text-focused research on many aspects of the German 19th century.
 Topics of current special interest include: the decline and discrediting of Romanticism in the 1820s and 1830s; literature and social politics in the decades leading up to the 1848 Revolution; the distinctive German forms of early realism; the European folk revival; the writers Heine, Mörike, Büchner, Nestroy, Eichendorff, Storm.
-I am closely involved with the University's inter-disciplinary Research Centre for Nineteenth-Century Studies, together with colleagues from English and History, and was for several years the Centre's Director.
+I am still involved with the University's inter-disciplinary Research Centre for Nineteenth-Century Studies, together with colleagues from English and History, and was for several years the Centre's Director.